Running the Gateway

 Built-in MCP runtime config path |

-When VR_MCP_CONFIG_PATH is set, vllm-responses serve starts a singleton Built-in MCP runtime process shared by all gateway workers.
+When --mcp-config is set, vllm-responses serve starts a singleton Built-in MCP runtime process shared by all gateway workers.

 Health Checks